Our MyMuse team member, Nazma, shares how she came around to realising that being bicurious is no different than being a bisexual person.

 “A bisexual person doesn’t need to prove anything to anyone to feel what they feel.” - Sex Educator & Therapist, Gigi Engle

 Bisexuality can mean primarily being attracted to and/or dating one gender, while also being interested in others.
 It can mean having equal experiences across genders.
-Or, like with my own experience, you can be swiping for one gender one day and match with another a few days later.
+Or, like with my own experience, you can swipe for one gender one day and match with another a few days later.
 It can also mean a shift in internal understanding that may or may not warrant external action.

+What’s important to remember is that bisexuality is not a phase, confusion, or just extra libido.
 It is a legitimate identity that is evidenced in the lived experiences of scores of people.
 As Indians, any internalised imposter syndrome that comes up for us likely isn’t the fault of bisexuality itself, but of a culture that doesn’t give us the tools to talk about ourselves authentically.

 Thankfully, I’ve rarely felt the need to prove my bi-ness to those around me.
 But there will always be people who are disrespectful and hurtful - even if it is by accident.
 I’ve learnt not to dwell on those who are rude because #hatersgonnahate, so leave them be.
 There’s so much beauty in the bi/pan/unicorn world that I’d much rather spend my time and energy on that.